MBCH plans to stand on Christian identity, come what may

 Thankfully, MBCH leaders don’t see the bill getting much traction, but elections this fall could change that.

-“If these laws become effective and begin to affect us as an agency how will we do services?” said Ron Robinson, chairman of the MBCH board and pastor of First Baptist, Viburnum.
+“If these laws become effective and begin to affect us as an agency how will we do services?” said Ron Robinson, chairman of the MBCH board and pastor of First Baptist, Van Buren.
 “If we no longer get contracts from the state because we’ve discriminated on sexual orientation and religious beliefs, how will we serve these kids?
 We want to be proactive and not to get caught where we have to make a sudden decision.
 We are beginning to walk through that and we’re beginning to say, this is the red line; this is what we can’t cross over.
 This is how we’re going to do ministry, this is how we’re going to provide services and so on and so forth.”

 Russell Martin, MBCH’s president, said the tension between standing firm on Christian convictions and the cries of discrimination is a topic discussed among the leaders of Baptist children’s ministries such as MBCH and Sunrise and agreed that they all desire to be proactive, not reactive to any potential threats.